-- Distance learning students have separate attendance requirements in the Policy for Research Degrees by Distance Learning in Annex 11; - Students studying for joint and dual PhDs are normally required to be in attendance at the University for at least 30% of their programme.
-Students who are studying as part of a collaborative partnership or doctoral training entity may spend more time away from the University if this is specified in the partnership agreement; - Students who are writing up following the completion of their research phase; or - Students with individual exceptional circumstances, where this has been supported by the supervisors and approved by the Faculty PGR Director.
+- Students who have arranged to be absent from the University because they are on holiday, or they have an exceptional short-term absence on emergency and/or compassionate grounds, or they have a suspension of study. - Distance learning students have separate attendance requirements in the Policy for Research Degrees by Distance Learning in Annex 11. - Students studying for joint and dual PhDs2 are normally required to be in attendance at the University for at least 30% of their programme.
+Students who are studying as part of a collaborative partnership or doctoral training entity may spend more time away from the University if this is specified in the partnership agreement. - Students who are preparing their dissertation for submission following the completion of their research phase. - Students with individual exceptional circumstances, where this has been supported by the supervisors and approved by the Faculty PGR Director.
 A transfer to distance learning may however be the most appropriate course of action if a student is unable to meet the standard attendance requirement.